Coupling an elastic string to an active bath: the emergence of inverse damping: Reduced dynamics

-The combined friction at the leading order then satisfies
+The combined friction $\nu$ at the leading order then satisfies

-Thus, as can also be seen in Fig. \ref{nu_n vs beta}, the friction is negative-definite when $ \alpha < \frac{\pi c}{L} $.
-That result implies an instability in the string dynamics when the tumbling rate $\alpha$ is sufficiently small compared to the propulsion frequency $c/L$.
-However, the negativity is not monotone in the persistence; for very large $c$ the friction tends to zero again (at fixed $\alpha$).
-In the equilibrium limit, $\nu_n \geq 0$. \\ Finally, shown in \cite{supp}, a constant friction term $\nu_c \frac{\partial \phi}{\partial t}(r,t)$ in \eqref{langevin eq phi} (as in \cite{brownianstring}) is not allowed as induced friction.
+Thus, as can also be seen in Fig. \ref{nu_n vs beta}, the friction is negative-definite when $ \alpha < \alpha_c = \ \pi v_0/L $.
+That result implies an instability in the string dynamics when the tumbling rate $\alpha$ is sufficiently small compared to the propulsion frequency $v_0/L$.
+However, the negativity is not monotone in the persistence; for very large $v_0$, the friction tends to zero again (at fixed tumbling rate $\alpha$).
+In the passive limit, $\nu_n \geq 0$. \\ Finally, shown in the SM \cite{supp}, a constant friction term $\nu_c \frac{\partial \phi}{\partial t}(r,t)$ in \eqref{langevin eq phi} (as in \cite{brownianstring}) is not allowed as induced friction.